banjophil/patreon-downloader/README.md

 If you have a network error while scraping a slideshow, you can right click on the image missing icon and select "load image".
 The scraper will continue.

 CHANGELOG:
+0.0.8
+Scraping slideshows optional
+Files are not overriden when downloading
 0.0.6
 File links downloaded as well as images
 Main subfolder named after the creator
-Post subfolder named after the post date and not the sequence
+Post subfolder named after the post date and not the sequence 0.0.5

-0.0.5
 Add option to save all text from post
 Add option to not confirm before downloading